-As far as dowels go…some people use the old fashioned wooden dowels, some use plastic straws.
+As far as dowels go…some people use the old-fashioned wooden dowels, some use plastic straws.
 A note about plastic straws though…we’re not talking about bendy grocery store or McDonald’s straws.
 That’s not gonna cut it.
-You won’t something sturdier, like bubble tea straws.
-Personally, I like the poly dowels from Global Sugar Art.
-They have two different sizes.
-(Links below for those)

 Here are some links to the dowels I like:

-Now, the amount of dowels will completely depend on the size of your cake and how heavy your tiers are.
-I use the bigger dowels for ganache and fondant covered cakes, or in the bottom tiers if it’s a three or higher tiered cake.
+Now, the number of dowels will completely depend on the size of your cake and how heavy your tiers are.
+Use bigger dowels (or more of them) for ganache and fondant covered cakes, or in the bottom tiers if it’s a three or higher tiered cake.

 Also, when you’re making a two tiered cake, it’s not really necessary to use a center dowel, but you can if you want more stability.
 You’ll want to see my post on making tall cakes to see how that’s done.